Route public URLs for submits and redirects

 2. Confirm the browser lands on your thank-you URL, not the not-sent URL.

-3. Open Leads and confirm the new submission row exists; if the URL contains ?wckd=, use Troubleshooting.
+3. Open Inbox and confirm the new submission row exists; if the URL contains ?wckd=, use Troubleshooting.

 • POST hits WordPress 404: WCKD rules sit below the CMS catch-all; move them up per Step 3.

-• Thank-you 404: installer published to the wrong disk path or the per-form URL has a typo under Settings → Forms.
+• Thank-you 404: installer published pages to the wrong location or the per-form URL has a typo under Settings → Forms.

-• HTTPS redirect loops on localhost: root .htaccess may force HTTPS; use a host listed as exempt in that file or test with TLS locally.
+• HTTPS redirect loops on localhost: root rewrite config may force HTTPS; use an exempt local host or test with TLS locally.